 How many tanks are currently in the game?
 Will this number increase or remain the same?

-World of Tanks features more than 300 armored vehicles from the United States, the United Kingdom, the Soviet Union, Germany, France, Japan and China.
+World of Tanks features more than 300 armored vehicles from the United States, the United Kingdom, the Soviet Union, Germany, France, Japan, China and Czechoslovakia.
 We continue to add new content, including new tanks, on a regular basis.

 What types of armored vehicles are presented in World of Tanks?